 All feedback captured via both web and mobile can then be visualised in your (customisable) dashboard in real-time.
 The dashboard gives the user full control of the analysis process.
 Each individual feedback item captured using Mopinion’s software is accompanied with detailed data about the visitor (such as operating system, browser type, screen resolution and more).
 Additionally, Mopinion integrates seamlessly with your mobile app (compatible with iOS, Android or React Native).

 Are you a developer?
 Please visit our GitHub repositories for more information.
 For Android, click here.
 For iOS, click here.
 For React Native, click here.
 Alternatively, Mopinion offers lightweight SDK packages for Android and iOS.
 Our latest lightweight mobile SKDs allow you to benefit from mobile in-app triggers without the usage of larger interface libraries.
 For Android, click here.
 For iOS, click here.
+Alternatively you can visit our Mobile SDK download page for more information.

 Pricing: Pricing starts at €499/month (Turbo Package).
 There are also Enterprise options available.